 I DID consult a few homeopaths (some of them are good acquaintances of mine).
-While there were a few discrepancies amongst what was prescribed (there are LOTS of treatments for tendonitis in homeopathy).
+While there were a few discrepancies amongst what was prescribed (there are LOTS of treatments for tendonitis in homeopathy), there was also some agreement.
 Best of all, these medicines have no side effects.

 RHUS TOX, for me, was the one that delivered.
 It especially helped with my finger pain (which was related to the tennis elbow - and exacerbated with all the typing I did for my job).

 However, rather than rely on MY diagnosis, I would strongly recommend consulting an actual homeopath for your specific symptoms.

 Could poor diet be at the root of chronic tendonitis?
 This question has been asked and addressed here (among other places).
 I will only make this observation – I had poor digestion for several years – before I got tendonitis.
 However, I did feel the weakening of my elbows (mild, gnawing pains) around the same time as my digestive issues started.